yksanjo/supplychainguard/README.md

 It integrates with your CI/CD pipelines (GitHub Actions, GitLab CI, Jenkins, etc.) and can block merges if it finds critical issues.
 It also provides isolated sandbox environments for safe AI tool testing.

+## How We're Different

+### vs. Software Composition Analysis (Snyk, WhiteSource, Checkmarx)

+**What They Do**: Dependency vulnerability scanning, license compliance, general supply chain security.

+**What We Do**: AI coding tool security, AI-generated code analysis, AI tool behavior monitoring.

+**Our Advantage**:
+- **AI Tool Focus**: We monitor AI coding tools themselves, not just dependencies
+- **AI Code Analysis**: Understands AI-generated code patterns (they scan human code)
+- **Behavioral Monitoring**: Tracks AI tool usage and behavior (they don't)
+- **SBOM for AI Code**: Generates SBOMs including AI-generated components
+- **Isolated Testing**: Sandbox environments for AI tools (they don't offer this)

+**The Reality**: Snyk is great for dependency scanning.
+But when GitHub Copilot suggests code with a backdoor, Snyk sees "normal Python code."
+We see "AI-generated code with supply chain risk."

+**Positioning**:
+> "Snyk scans dependencies.
+We scan AI coding tools AND dependencies.
+Different problems, different tools."

+### vs. Vendor Risk Platforms (RiskRecon, BitSight, SecurityScorecard)

+**What They Do**: Vendor security ratings, continuous monitoring, third-party risk.

+**What We Do**: Software supply chain security, AI tool risk assessment, SBOM management.

+**Our Advantage**:
+- **Software Focus**: SBOM generation, dependency scanning (they focus on vendor ratings)
+- **AI Tool Assessment**: Evaluates AI coding tools as vendors (they don't)
+- **Code-Level Analysis**: Analyzes actual code, not just vendor questionnaires
+- **Development Integration**: Works in CI/CD, not just periodic assessments

+**The Reality**: BitSight is great for vendor risk.
+But when you need to assess GitHub Copilot as a vendor and scan its code suggestions, you need specialized tools.

+### vs. Build-It-Yourself

+**What They Do**: Internal teams building custom supply chain security.

+**What We Do**: Open-source, pre-built AI tool monitoring, community-maintained.

+**Our Advantage**:
+- **Save 12-18 Months**: Don't rebuild supply chain security from scratch
+- **AI Tool Expertise**: Understands AI coding tools specifically
+- **Always Updated**: New AI tools?
+We add monitoring.
+New attacks?
+We add detection.
+- **Cost**: Free vs. $400K+ internal development

+**The Reality**: Supply chain security is hard.
+AI tool monitoring, SBOM generation, vulnerability correlation - we've already solved it.

 ## Who This Is For

 This is for: